-During Quantitative Fitness Analysis (QFA) we generate cell density timecourse estimates by repeatedly photographing microbial cultures growing in regular arrays on solid agar plates.
+During Quantitative Fitness Analysis (QFA) we generate microbial growth curves by repeatedly photographing microbial cultures as they grow in regular arrays on solid agar plates.
 First, we quantify cell density from timecourse photographs using the image analysis tool Colonyzer (Lawless et al., 2010).
 Next, we fit a generalised logistic model to the cell density timecourse for each independently growing culture, using the inferred model parameters to define a quantitative measure of culture fitness.
-Comparisons between fitnesses can be extremely useful for comparing the health of cultures and deducing the relative effect of their genotypes in a specific environment.
-The computational components of QFA: culture tracking, growth curve construction, logistic model fitting, genetic interaction strength estimation, quality control and data visualisation are carried out using the qfa R package.
+Measuring quantitative fitnesses can be extremely useful for comparing the health of independent cell populations and for deducing the relative effect of their genotypes in specific environments.
+Much of the computation carried out during QFA: culture tracking, connecting meta-data with data, growth curve construction, logistic model fitting, genetic interaction strength estimation, quality control and data visualisation are carried out using the qfa R package.

 Spotted, 384-format cultures A cropped image of 15 out of 384 spotted cultures whose growth curves can be captured by repeated photography and image analysis during QFA.

-QFA is a very useful, quantitiative alternative to spot-testing of cultures which have been manually inoculated onto solid agar.
+QFA is a very useful, quantitative alternative to spot-testing (or drop-testing) of cultures.
+When examining fitness by spot-test, cells are serially diluted before being manually inoculated onto solid agar.
+In spot-testing, growth is assessed by visual inspection of plates: you identify the dilution at which strain differences are most apparent and rank strain differences by eye.
 Since the experimental steps of QFA are based on traditional lab techniques, such as replica plating and spot testing, and since digital image capture by photography is inexpensive, manual QFA can be carried out quite cheaply.
-On the other hand, the equipment for genome-wide QFA is expensive since QFA at this scale requires significant robotic assistance, however the high-throughput screening facility at Newcastle University offers QFA as a service.
+On the other hand, the equipment for genome-wide QFA is expensive since QFA at this scale requires significant robotic assistance, however the high-throughput screening facility at Newcastle University offers genome-wide QFA as a service.

 JoVE QFA video

 By carrying out QFA on arrayed microbial cultures containing relevant gene mutations, we can use fitness estimates to infer the presence or absence of epistasis, and to quantify and rank genetic interaction strengths.
-For example, during screens for gene deletions interacting with telomere capping mutations, Addinall et al., 2011 inferred genetic interaction strength as the deviation of observed double mutant fitnesses from predicted double mutant fitnesses given observed single deletion fitnesses and assuming a multiplicative model of epistasis.
-They also calculate the statistical significance of deviations given heterogeneity in experimental observations.
+For example, during screens for gene deletions interacting with telomere capping mutations, Addinall et al., 2011 inferred genetic interaction strength as the deviation of observed double mutant fitnesses from predicted double mutant fitnesses given observed single deletion fitnesses and assuming Fisher's multiplicative model of epistasis.
+Addinall et al. also calculate the statistical significance of deviations given technical and biological heterogeneity in experimental observations.

 Two growth curves Timelapse images (top) and growth curves quantified from images (bottom) for a wild-type strain (his3Δ) and a relatively sick strain (htz1Δ) cultured during QFA.